Liar, liar, pants on fire!

 Nothing could have prepared me for that day.
 And I certainly wasn’t prepared for what came after.

 Except our ending was one I didn’t see coming.

 Note: Clicking links on this site will take you to the retailer’s purchase page.
-Making a purchase through these links helps support Night Owl Reader at no extra cost to you.

 Totally Bex is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Let’s be friends!